easy-software-ufal/annotations_repos/search_projects/README.md

-search projects with bugs with annotations
+search projects with bugs and annotations

 ## Requirements